Does a Certification Make You a Professional Reliability Engineer?

 No, it doesn’t.

-It’s just a piece of paper that conveys you mastered some body of knowledge.
+It’s just a piece of paper conveying you mastered some knowledge.
 You most likely also committed to abide by a code of ethics.
-Plus you may have committed to continuing education to maintain the certification.
+Plus, you may have committed to continuing education to maintain the certification.

-Having a certification means you know the terms, definitions, techniques, and concepts concerning reliability engineering.
+Certification means knowing the terms, definitions, techniques, and concepts concerning reliability engineering.
 That’s all.